 20. Kirstenbosch National Botanical Gardens

-With hundreds of acres boasting an impressive collection of indigenous plants and flowers, sprawling lawns, and a canopy bridge with views of the mountain forests and treetops, Kirstenbosch Botanical Gardens is a must visit.
+With hundreds of acres boasting an impressive collection of indigenous plants and flowers, sprawling lawns, and a canopy bridge with views of the mountain forests and treetops, Kirstenbosch Botanical Gardens is a must-visit.
 I recommend visiting it the same day when you visit the wine farms because it is on the same route.
 It has hiking trails to the mountains to reach the dams.
-It also has a few shops where you can buy a variety of plants, books and gifts.
-Moyo Kirstenbosch is well known for African Cuisine that caters for all tourists.
+It also has a few shops where you can buy a variety of plants, books, and gifts.
+Moyo Kirstenbosch is well known for African Cuisine that caters to all tourists.

 22. V&A Waterfront